bjornekstrom/audio-recorder/README.md

 ## Usage

-Click the red button, or `open recording.wav, start`, to begin recording.
+Click the red button, or `open recording.wav, start`, to start recording.

 Click the black button, or `stop`, to stop recording.